Strong Families New Mexico

 Check out this amazing radio interview with Tannia Esparza and Denicia Cadena from Strong Families partner Young Women United.
 They break down the impact of the ballot measure in both Spanish and English in ways that can help other communities facing similar attacks.

-Look out for the first ever Strong Families Legislative Report Card to be release January 2014.
+Announcing the first ever Strong Families Legislative Report Card!
 The Strong Families New Mexico Report Card examines 18 pieces of legislation introduced during the 2013 regular session that would have direct impacts—positive or negative—on families in New Mexico.
 The Report Card also provides information on individual legislators’ responses to these bills and evaluates and grades each chamber of the legislature.

 This report addresses legislation affecting families in four major areas: education equity, health equity, economic justice, civil rights and criminal justice.
 A final category, anti-family legislation, examines bills that reinforce or increase disparities between families in our state.